db-LaCAM: Fast and Scalable Multi-Robot Kinodynamic Motion Planning with Discontinuity-Bounded Search and Lightweight MAPF: Experimental Evaluation

 Motion primitives are pre-computed offline by solving two-point boundary value problems with random start and goal configurations with nonlinear optimization~\cite{ortiz2024}.
 Motion clustering uses deterministic selection to choose elements per cluster.
 The used hyperparameter values are listed in the appendix.
 An instance is not solved successfully if no solution is found after the timelimit.

-\paragraph{Environments} Problem instance visualizations are given in~\cref{fig:main}.
+\paragraph{Environments} Each environment is modeled as a set of axis-aligned cuboid obstacles, each defined by its center position and dimensions.
 The timelimit for all instances is $60~\si{s}$.
-We consider five types of scenarios as follows: \begin{itemize} \item \textbf{Canonical 2D} examples include problems like \emph{alcove, atgoal}, where one of the robots is forced to move to the alcove or aside to let the other robot reach its goal (\cref{fig:main}a--b).
+We consider the following scenarios: \begin{itemize} \item \textbf{Canonical 2D} examples include problems like \emph{alcove, atgoal}, where one of the robots is forced to move to the alcove or aside to let the other robot reach its goal (\cref{fig:main}a--b).

 \item{\textbf{Circle 2D}} example has from $N=2$ up to $N=10$ unicycle robots operating in $11\times11$ environment, where robots need to swap to reach their goals (\cref{fig:main}c).